SkeltonThatcher/leanpubmagic/README.md

   1. LEANPUB\_BOOK\_NAME - the name of the LeanPub book as used in the LeanPub URL: e.g. for [https://leanpub.com/mybook](https://leanpub.com/mybook), the name is 'mybook'
   1. LEANPUB\_GIT\_DIR - the path to the directory within the local Git repo that contains the LeanPub 'manuscript' directory
-  1. DROPBOX\_DIR - the path to the local Dropbox directory for the LeanPub book
+  1. DROPBOX\_DIR - the path to the top-level local Dropbox directory (containing the Dropbox shared folder called LEANPUB\_BOOK\_NAME)
-  1. LEANPUB\_API\_KEY - your LeanPub API key
+  1. LEANPUB\_API\_KEY - your LeanPub API key (find this at [https://leanpub.com/dashboard/account](https://leanpub.com/dashboard/account))

-Of these, LEANPUB\_API\_KEY is likely to remain constant across multiple books, whereas the other variables will likely change for different books, allowing you to author more than one book using the same LeanPub Magic scripts.
+Of these, LEANPUB\_API\_KEY and DROPBOX\_DIR are likely to remain constant across multiple books, whereas the other variables will likely change for different books.
+This allows you to author more than one book using the same LeanPub Magic scripts with minimal reconfiguration - you just need to update LEANPUB\_BOOK\_NAME and LEANPUB\_GIT\_DIR when switching to work on a new book.

 During script execution, these variables are checked for sane values; the scripts exit if the variables are not set.

+You probably want to add the `scripts` subdirectory to your PATH to make the scripts easier to run.

 Workflow
 --------